bthos/ha-octopus-energy-es/README.md

 **Solution**:
 - Verify your email and password are correct
 - Check that your account is active
-- The integration uses the GraphQL API at `https://api.oees-kraken.energy/v1/graphql/`
+- The integration uses the GraphQL API at `https://octopusenergy.es/api/graphql/kraken` (also functions at `https://api.oees-kraken.energy/v1/graphql/`)
-- If you see connection errors, check your internet connection and firewall settings

-### 💰 Prices Not Updating
+### 💰 Prices Not Updating (Market tariffs only)

 - Ensure the PVPC Hourly Pricing integration is configured and working
 - Verify the PVPC sensor entity ID is correct (default: `sensor.pvpc`)
 - Check that the PVPC sensor has price data available
-- Verify your internet connection
 - Check Home Assistant logs for API errors
 - ⏰ Spanish market publishes tomorrow's prices at 14:00 CET - prices may not be available before that time
+- **Note**: Fixed pricing tariffs don't require PVPC sensor

 ### 📈 Consumption Data Not Available